lunatech-labs/lunatech-beginner-quarkus-course/slides/06-nfrs.md

 # Non Functional Features

+## Learning outcomes

+After this module, you should:
+* ...

 ## Monitoring
 * Task of / tools for observing our application over a period of time
     * Observing overall status and measuring behaviour